computefoundation/gnu-linux-shell-scripting/README.md

 </div>
 <br><br>

-**Gnu-linux-shell-scripting** is a foundation for shell scripting in the GNU/Linux environment.
+**Gnu-linux-shell-scripting** is a repository of foundational solutions for programming in the GNU/Linux shell environment.

-It is made up of the following four types of solutions:
+It is made up of four types of solutions:

 1. Scripts
 2. Functions scripts
 3. One-liners
 4. Aliases

-# Paradigms
+# Categories

-Here is a list of all the paradigms with a few examples in which all solutions exist:
+Below are all the categories within this repositry with a few examples in each:

 ## Application management